-Council tax reductions or exemptions
+Council tax exemptions reductions or exemptions

-Read about council tax reductions and exemptions.
+Find out more about council tax exemptions.

 You should register your property with the Land Registry and make sure that the owner’s details are up to date.

-Read advice about protecting your land and property from fraud
+Read advice about protecting your land and property from fraud.